 Advances in Habitat-Selection Modeling: Models, Methods, and Software for Quantifying Among-Individual Variation in Movement and Habitat Selection Using Fine-Scale Telemetry Data.
-Workshop conducted with Johannes Signer (University of Goettingen) and Tal Avgar (Utah State) at the annual meeting of The Wildlife Society in Reno Nevada., October 2019.
+Workshop conducted with Johannes Signer (University of Goettingen), Tal Avgar (Utah State), and Brian Smith (Utah State) at the annual meeting of The Wildlife Society in Reno Nevada., October 2019.

 Track annotation, visualization and analysis using Movebank and R, NSF-funded workshop using Movebank and the Env-DATA Track Annotation Service to analyze animal tracking data.
 Co-taught with Johannes Signer (University of Goettingen), Gil Borher (OSU), Roland Kays (NCSU), Scottish Center for Ecology, Glasgow UK, May 2019.